Finding your way in innertempo

 Energy

-Where your capacity is sitting (Drained · Low · Steady · Present · Vibrant).
+Where your energy is sitting (Depleted · Low · Steady · Energized · High).

-As you add entries, innertempo organizes them into three quiet perspectives:
+As you add entries, innertempo organises them across three views:

 Daily